courtsmallclass/RestaurantApp/README.md

 The styling for the buttons in OrderFood is based on the example from https://reactnative.dev/docs/button

-Until I get the GitHub Pages running, here is a link to the expo snack that I used for testing: https://snack.expo.io/@courtcodes/portfolio-1
+Until I get the GitHub Pages running because it keeps saying that it cannot resolve 'react-native', here is a link to the expo snack that I used for testing: https://snack.expo.io/@courtcodes/portfolio-1